Skip to main content

 Scenarios

-Learn how scenario files are structured and how Visor validates them.
+Learn how scenario files are structured and how visor validates them.

 Artifacts and reports

-See exactly which files Visor writes after each run.
+See exactly which files visor writes after each run.

 Command reference